 “Charcoal is effective in binding toxins, drugs, alcohol, and bacteria while in your system, before they reach your bloodstream.
 Removing sources that can lead to inflammation, dehydration, and aging affects your skin, and protects it from losing its healthy, clear glow.” – Dr. Neil Sadick

 When most of us think of charcoal, we think of black coal – the combustible kind, or charcoal briquettes some people use when barbecuing.
 Yes, charcoal can come from coal as well as other harmful ingredients like petroleum.
 But activated charcoal can also be derived from healthy natural elements like coconut shells and bamboo.
-Sounds much better doesn’t it?
+Sounds much better, doesn’t it?

 The “activated” part of charcoal is created by processing at very high temperatures to increase its surface area, making it much more porous.
 It also gives charcoal a negative electrical charge.
 This allows it to easily bind with (not absorb) all kinds of compounds.
-Because it cannot be digested, the activated charcoal draws out and absorbs positively-charged molecules — including impurities, chemicals, toxins and free radicals — from the body.
+Because it cannot be digested, the activated charcoal draws out and absorbs positively-charged molecules — including impurities, chemicals, toxins, and free radicals — from the body.

 How is it used?

-There are many modern uses for activated charcoal with awesome benefits and results, it is commonly used in tooth cleaning & whitening, skin care, hangover-free cocktails, ice creams, coffee and more:
+There are many modern uses for activated charcoal with awesome benefits and results, it is commonly used in tooth cleaning & whitening, skincare, hangover-free cocktails, ice creams, coffee, and more:

 Many people have begun to use natural whiteners with activated charcoal, finding it to be a more effective solution – without harmful toxins.
-While some may consider cleaning teeth with activated charcoal a new trend, charcoal powder itself has been an indigenous tooth cleaning method in rural parts of Africa, South Asia and Tanzania for generations.
+While some may consider cleaning teeth with activated charcoal a new trend, charcoal powder itself has been an indigenous tooth cleaning method in rural parts of Africa, South Asia, and Tanzania for generations.

-A small quantity of charcoal whitening powder brushed or rubbed on the teeth once a week unleashes the activated charcoal to leave your teeth whiter, while absorbing toxins and cleaning your mouth, eliminating the elements (like coffee, tea and wine) that stain and yellow your teeth.
+A small quantity of charcoal whitening powder brushed or rubbed on the teeth once a week unleashes the activated charcoal to leave your teeth whiter, while absorbing toxins and cleaning your mouth, eliminating the elements (like coffee, tea, and wine) that stain and yellow your teeth.

 While pearly white teeth are the key motivation for using a natural activated charcoal whitener, a valuable key benefit is it also eliminates bacteria and pathogens from the mouth and protects teeth against the onset of decay.
 With so many popular at-home teeth whitening products, label reading is a must.
 Many are filled with harsh, potentially harmful chemicals.
-Natural alternatives, like activated charcoal tooth power, is a great choice.
+Natural alternatives, like activated charcoal tooth powder, is a great choice.